Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Global DES sales declined low single-digits in the quarter, reflecting a very challenging 14% growth comp in Q3 2016.
 Within DES, we will continue to invest in our market leading SYNERGY platform with multiple new portfolio enhancements in progress.

 Turning to TAVR, we continue to see very strong clinical and commercial performance with the ACURATE neo Valve across Europe, as integration activities remain on target.
 ACURATE demonstrated strong year-over-year growth, ahead of our expectations, and continues to take market share.
-Positive clinical data also continues to emerge with ACURATE, as seen just this week in a publication in JACC: Interventions (sic) [Cardiovascular Interventions] (10:57), comparing ACURATE to [ph] Safety NEST-3 (11:00), which we will discuss in greater detail during our TCT Investor webcast Monday, along with more insights into our clinical program.
+Positive clinical data also continues to emerge with ACURATE, as seen just this week in a publication in JACC: Interventions (sic) [JACC: Cardiovascular Interventions], comparing ACURATE to SAPIEN S3, which we will discuss in greater detail during our TCT Investor webcast Monday, along with more insights into our clinical program.

 We also continue to make progress bringing LOTUS back into the market.
 Our mid-2018 timeline for the U.S. of LOTUS Edge remains unchanged.
 We are nearing completion of our PMA submission with two of the three required modules already submitted to FDA in the third quarter.
 This includes a clinical module which was filed in August, and we continue to target submission of the final technical module and completion of the PMA submission by year-end or potentially January.